 - The Best

 By extension of my match rating system, I also have a show rating system.
 Each match is weighted and rated on a 1-10 scale (to the nearest 2 decimals points to cut down on ties), and the final event rating is an average of each match.. sometimes adjusted slightly.
-When I get a good portion of my reviews posted, I will start to go back and adjust those ratings on a curve because many of my ratings come out lower than I think one would expect, but that’s part of the intrigue.
-The perfect event card doesn’t exist; by wrestling’s very nature it is unattainable.
-And yet, each event (minus many WCW and present-day WWF/E Pay-per-views) strives to be perfect.
+When I get a good portion of my reviews posted, I will start to go back and adjust those ratings on a curve because many of my ratings come out lower than I think one would expect, but that’s part of my system.
+The perfect event card doesn’t exist; by wrestling’s very nature, it is unattainable.
+And yet, despite this – each event (minus many WCW and present-day WWF/E Pay-per-views) strives for perfection.